THE SAME ACTIVE INGREDIENT USED IN iliadin® ALSO TRAVELLED TO THE MOON

 DEDICATED TO FREEING NOSES

-This quest for easier breathing began in 1961, when Dr. Helmut Fruhstorfer and Dr. Helmut Muller-Cargan, two German scientists working at Merck labs in the German city of Darmstadt, synthesized the active ingredient in iliadin® – a new substance called oxymetazoline.
+This quest for easier breathing began in 1961, when Dr. Helmut Fruhstorfer and Dr. Helmut Muller-Cargan, two German scientists working at Merck labs in the German city of Darmstadt, synthesised the active ingredient in iliadin® – a new substance called oxymetazoline.
 This new ingredient proved to be an effective decongestant for the nasal mucosa to free the nose, and would later become the key ingredient in the iliadin® range of nasal decongestants.

 OXYMETAZOLINE BLASTS OFF

 When the United States of America sent astronauts to the moon in 1969, NASA astronauts took one nasal decongestant along for the ride: one containing iliadin®’s active ingredient, oxymetazoline.
-The event proved to be a major honor for iliadin®.
+The event proved to be a major honour for iliadin®.

 UNBLOCKING NOSES OF ALL SIZES

 iliadin®’s mission to unblock noses didn’t stop with astronauts – or even with adults.

 In fact, iliadin® showed equal determination to provide relief for babies and children, developing a range of products designed specifically for little noses.